lvgl/docs_old/v7/overview/display.md

 ### Opaque screen
 Usually, the opacity of the screen is `LV_OPA_COVER` to provide a solid background for its children.

 However, in some special cases, you might want a transparent screen.
-For example, if you have a video player that renders video frames on a lower layer, you want to create an OSD menu on the upper layer (over the video) using LittlevGL.
+For example, if you have a video player that renders video frames on a lower layer, you want to create an OSD menu on the upper layer (over the video) using LVGL.

 To do this, the screen should have a style that sets `body.opa` or `image.opa` to `LV_OPA_TRANSP` (or another non-opaque value) to make the screen opaque.